hyundai-robotics/doc-hi6-operation/book.md

 Event information or status information that occurred in the controller can be transmitted to the outside through the controller output signal.
 The method of assigning output signals to the information to be transmitted to the outside is as follows.

-1. Touch the \[2: Control Parameter &gt; 2: Input/Output Signal Setting &gt; 4: Output Signal Assign-Main task\] menu.
+1. Touch the `2: Control Parameter  - 2: Input/Output Signal Setting  - 4: Output Signal Assign-Main task` menu.

-2. After inputting the output signal number in the information item, touch the \[OK\] button.
+2. After inputting the output signal number in the information item, touch the `[OK]` button.

     ![](../../../_assets/tp630/ctrl-outsignal-assign_eng.png)

-* \[Reset All\]: You can reset the numbers of the output signals assigned to all information items.
+* `[Reset All]`: You can reset the numbers of the output signals assigned to all information items.
-*  \[Reset One\]: You can reset the number of the output signal assigned to the selected information item.
+*  `[Reset One]`: You can reset the number of the output signal assigned to the selected information item.
 *
-  \[Reset Channel\]: You can reset the input channel of the output signal assigned to the information item \(0-16: digital signal\)
+  `[Reset Channel]`: You can reset the input channel of the output signal assigned to the information item \(0-16: digital signal\)

 *
-  \[Previous Task\]/\[Next Task\]: You can move to the previous or next task screen.
+  `[Previous Task]`/`[Next Task]`: You can move to the previous or next task screen.

 *
-  \[S\]: You can designate a system signal when using the remote control through a system input signal.
+  `[S]`: You can designate a system signal when using the remote control through a system input signal.
 The system signal is in the form of "s+number," which combines the letter s with the signal number.
 For example, you can set the system signal 49 as s49.